Asking the Right Questions: Improving Reasoning with Generated Stepping Stones: Method

 We formalize LLM-based problem solving with the following components.
-Let $x$ denote a problem stated in natural language, and let $\pi$ be an LLM-based stochastic solver from which we sample solutions, $y \sim \pi(x)$.
-The solver uses chain-of-thought (CoT) reasoning before producing a final answer.
-The final solution quality is evaluated by an external reward function or verifier $R(y)$.
+Let $x$ denote a problem stated in natural language, and $\pi$ be an LLM-based stochastic solver from which we sample solutions, $y \sim \pi(x)$.
+The final solution quality is evaluated by an external reward function $R(y)$.

-In ARQ, we introduce an LLM-based stochastic generator $\phi$ that produces stepping-stone problems (``stones") conditioned on the target problem; we denote this as $z \sim \phi(x)$.
+\cref{fig:method} illustrates the core idea of ARQ.
+We introduce a new LLM-based stochastic generator $\phi$ that produces stepping stone problems (``stones'') conditioned on the target problem $x$, denoted as $z \sim \phi(x)$.
 In the generator prompt, we define stepping stones as problems that are relevant to $x$ but easier to solve, such as special cases of $x$, or closely related problems that share the same underlying solution strategy and can be used to check whether a proposed approach is likely to work.
-The exact prompt is provided in \cref{fig:stone-gen-prompt-full}.
+Then ARQ uses the solver $\pi$ to sample a solution to this stepping stones $y_z \sim \pi(z)$.
+Finally, we prepend the generated stepping stone and its solution to the target problem in the prompt, and samples a solution from the solver, $y \sim \pi(x; z, y_z)$.
+The prompts for generator and solver are provided in~\cref{fig:stone-gen-prompt-full,fig:stone-solve-prompt,fig:final-solve-prompt} of~\cref{sec:appendix-prompt}.

-The core idea of ARQ is illustrated in \cref{fig:method}.
-Given the target problem $x$, a solver $\pi$, and a stone generator $\phi$, ARQ first generates a stepping stone $z \sim \phi(x)$ and then samples a solution to this stepping stone from the solver, $y_z \sim \pi(z)$.
-Finally, it prepends the generated stepping stone and its solution to the target problem in the prompt, and samples a solution from the solver, $y \sim \pi(x; z, y_z)$.
-The solver prompts are provided in \cref{fig:stone-solve-prompt,fig:final-solve-prompt}.
+Note that both the generator $\phi$ and the solver $\pi$ are both reasoning LLMs that generate CoT before producing final outputs.
+We remove the thinking tokens before passing the outputs to the next module to simplify the context, as we find it leads to better performance.
+Since we do not have a ground-truth reward function for the generated problems, we treat the sampled solutions as if they were always correct.
+It is possible to apply additional steps, such as iterative refinement~\citep{self-refine} or LLM-as-a-judge~\citep{zheng2023judging}, to improve the correctness of the sampled solutions.
+However, for simplicity, we focus on the question-generation component and keep the solver procedure simple.